JetBrains Space Help

 Important: If you want to use an image from a private registry created in another project, you must first attach this private registry to the current project.

-• It's also possible to build an image in one step and then use it for running the next steps.
+A job lets you build a Docker image in one step and then use it for running the next steps.
 See an example

 Directory structure and working directory